codsen/codsen/packages/csv-sort-cli/readme.md

 ![double bookkeeping example](https://cdn.rawgit.com/codsen/csv-sort/e273cf48/media/img1.png)

-Sometimes Internet Banking CSV's have rows in a wrong order, especially when entries are on the _same date_.
+Sometimes internet banking CSV's have rows in a wrong order, especially when entries are on the _same date_.
 This library helps to sort the rows in correct order.

 2. As a bonus, it will **trim** the empty columns/rows: